 Still haven't said "yes" to the dress of your dreams, but have your gown vision and budget nailed down?
 Then broaden your shopping horizons and consider a wedding dress sample sale, where designers and boutiques offer dresses up to 70% off regular price.
 Sample sales are especially beneficial for brides in a time crunch or with a short engagement since you're buying straight from the rack.
 Be warned, though—this adventurous endeavor is far from the standard dress shopping experience, so adjust your expectations accordingly.
 Because so many other brides want to pounce on these gown bargains, brace yourself for crowded showrooms, makeshift fitting rooms, limited sizes, and having to act fast if you find a gown you love.

 While sample sales aren't as glamorous as shopping at a standard bridal salon (don't expect any champagne or one-on-one attention), you can still walk away with the perfect, ready-to-wear wedding dress and a little extra cash in your pocket.
-The frequency and inventory of sample sales depends on the bridal designer or boutique, with some hosting semi annual discounts to clear out their inventory and make room for new gowns, so be on the lookout for upcoming sales near you.
-To the get the most out of your dress hunting experience, we had industry experts weigh in on how to shop a sample sale and potentially snag the dress of your dreams.
+The frequency and inventory of sample sales depend on the bridal designer or boutique, with some hosting semi-annual discounts to clear out their inventory and make room for new gowns, so be on the lookout for upcoming sales near you.
+To get the most out of your dress hunting experience, we had industry experts weigh in on how to shop a sample sale and potentially snag the dress of your dreams.
 You'll be the most prepared bride-to-be in the whole sample showroom.

 1. Do Your Research